Backstepping Neural Operators for $2\times 2$ Hyperbolic PDEs: Simulation

-The DeepONet is efficiently used without an alteration of the grid, by iterating functions $\lambda(x)$, $\mu(x)$, $\delta(x)$, $\theta(x)$, $\omega(x)$ along the $y$-axis to generate a 2D input for $\mathcal{K}$ network.
-For similar reasons, the constant $q$ is iterated to 2D input along the $x$-axis and $y$-axis, respectively.
-Thus, we create six 2D input for $\mathcal{K}$ network.
-Our approach leverages the 2D structure by employing a CNN for the DeepONet branch network.
-Based on a dataset of size 1000, the model that achieves the utmost precision in classifying data points is obtained.
-Figures \ref{figure-k1} and \ref{figure-k2} illustrate the analytical and learned DeepONet kernels $k_1$ and $k_2$, respectively, for the two $\Gamma$ values 1 and 5.
-During the training process, see Figure \ref{Train-loss}, the relative $L^2$ errors for kernels $k_1(x,\xi)$ and $k_2(x,\xi)$ are measured to be $1.51\times 10^{-4}$ and $1.67\times 10^{-4}$, while the testing error amounts to $1.42\times 10^{-4}$ and $1.49\times 10^{-4}$, respectively.
-By employing the learned neural operator, we achieve notable speedups, approximately on the order of $10^3$, compared to an efficient finite-difference implementation.
+By iterating the functions $\lambda(x)$, $\mu(x)$, $\delta(x)$, $\theta(x)$, and $\omega(x)$ along the y-axis to generate a two-dimensional (2D) input for the $\mathcal{K}$ network, the DeepONet is developed without modifying the grid structure.
+Similarly, the constant $q$ is iterated along both $x$ and $y$ coordinates to generate additional 2D inputs for the $\mathcal{K}$ network.
+In summary, this methodology results in six distinct 2D inputs for the network.
+Our approach capitalizes on this 2D structure by integrating a Convolutional Neural Network (CNN) into the branch network of the DeepONet.
+Exploiting a 2000 samples dataset, the model demonstrating the highest accuracy in data point classification is identified.
+Analytical and learned DeepONet kernels, namely $k_1$, $k_2$, $m_1$, and $m_2$, are depicted in Figures \ref{figure-k1}, \ref{figure-k2}, \ref{figure-m1}, and \ref{figure-m2}.
+These figures illustrate the kernels' behavior for two distinct values of $\Gamma$, specifically 2 and 5.
+During the training phase (refer to Fig. \ref{Train-loss}), the relative $L^2$ errors for kernels $k_1$, $k_2$, $m_1$, and $m_2$ were recorded as $4.90\times 10^{-5}$, $3.48\times 10^{-5}$, $6.69\times 10^{-5}$, and $2.61\times 10^{-5}$, respectively.
+The corresponding testing errors were $5.32\times 10^{-5}$, $3.89\times 10^{-5}$, $7.34\times 10^{-5}$, and $2.62\times 10^{-5}$.